IceCode18/crunchypass/README.md

 # Crunchypass: Crunchyroll Guest Pass Sharing Website
-This is a simple website that allows Crunchyroll Premium users to share their guest passes with other users.
+This is a simple responsive website that allows Crunchyroll Premium users to share their guest passes with other users.
 The website is built using HTML, CSS, JavaScript, PHP, and AWS services such as EC2 and DynamoDB.

 <h3>The problem it solved: </h3>